Milan Milovanović (general): Career

 Milovanović was born in Šetonje in the Požarevac region of Serbia in 1874.
 He entered the Military Academy in 1891 and was commissioned into the infantry in 1894.
 He attended training in France in 1903.
 In August 1912, he joined a secret society called the Black Hand.
-From 1910–12 he was chief of the intelligence section of the Serbian General Staff, and he was a professor of tactics at the Serbian Military Academy until 1919.
+From 1910 to 1912 he was chief of the intelligence section of the Serbian General Staff, and he was a professor of tactics at the Serbian Military Academy until 1919.
 During the Balkan Wars and World War I he held several staff positions and was attached to the French Supreme Command as the Serbian representative during 1917 and 1918.
 In 1922 he became the first assistant to the Chief of the General Staff of the Royal Yugoslav Army, Petar Pešić.
 Between 1922 and 1924, he acted as Chief of the General Staff while Pešić was Minister for the Army and Navy, and later commanded the 5th Army at Niš.
 In April 1929 he was appointed as Chief of the General Staff but relinquished this position when he was appointed as Minister for Army and Navy in April 1934.
 In October 1934, he was replaced by Petar Živković as Minister for Army and Navy after the assassination of King Alexander, as he was not considered strong enough to perform the role.
 He was appointed as the senior member of the Military Council in 1935.
 He was considered a particularly capable officer when he was younger.